 Various studies, mainly in the field of political science, have analyzed civil society's participation in diverse spaces and through different mechanisms as a way of deepening democracy.
 The 1988 Federal Constitution, the States Constitutions as well as Municipal Organic Laws (that can be understood as the Constitutions in the local level) established advances for popular participation in Brazil by means of new institutional mechanisms (referendum or plebiscite and popular initiative) and spaces (councils, pubic hearings) that set the legal foundations for participation by civil society in the discussion of matters of their interest and in the definition of public policies.
-Another significant variable that influenced positevely the institutionalization of participation is the principle of decentralization fostered by the Constitutions and organic municipal laws brought significant changes to the participative process, as these documents incorporated the precepts of participation provided in the Federal Constitution of 1988.
+Another significant variable that influenced positevely the institutionalization of participation is the principle of decentralization fostered by the Constitution of 1988, in the federal arrangement (Nogueira, 1997).
+So, the creation of state constitutions and organic municipal laws brought significant changes to the participative process, as these documents incorporated the precepts of participation provided in the Federal Constitution of 1988.